Live Music at Victory Square

 - Richmond World Festival – a free multicultural event at Minoru Park on the Friday and Saturday.
 (CANCELLED in 2022)

-- Shipyard Night Market – with live music in North Vancouver on the Friday night.
+- Shipyards Live – with live music in North Vancouver on the Friday night.

 - Bands on the Beach – free live music (including country) at Harrison Hot Springs on the Saturday and Sunday.

 For more information about the Block Party, click Victory Square Block Party.